Gwithajoy/Gwithajoy/README.md

 I am a developer who enjoys creating value through code.
 I started my journey as a **Data Engineer**, building **data pipelines and processing systems** to handle large-scale data.
 However, my growing interest in **developing core business logic and backend services** led me to transition into a **Backend Developer**.
-Currently, I am focusing on **Java, Spring, and Kotlin** to strengthen my backend development skills.
+Currently, I am focusing on **Java, Spring, and Python** to strengthen my backend development skills.
 With my background in **data engineering**, I am particularly interested in **efficient data processing and optimized API design**.
 <br/>
 <br/>